filecoin-shipyard/dumbo-drop/README.md

 # Massive Parallel Graph Builder

+When Filecoin stores CAR (Content Addressed Archive) files of UnixFS data there are a number of retreival features that can be used.
+When you pass a file to lotus to create a storage deal, that file is processed into a unixfs graph and stored in CAR file for you.

+For very large datasets it could take months or even years to process the data for storage using this method.
+This project allows you to process a very large amount of data using a very high degree of concurrency for storage in Filecoin using the "offline dealflow."

 This project uses Lambda to create massive IPLD graphs and then break them down into many .car files for storage in Filecoin.